SumaiyaHossainAnika/ReliefNet/README.md

 2. **👨‍🚒 Volunteer Interface**:
    - Personal volunteer dashboard with task assignments
-   - Resource request and donation management
+   - Respond to request and tracking
    - Communication with authorities and survivors
-   - Activity tracking and reporting tools

 3. **🆘 Survivor Interface**:
    - Emergency request submission with location tracking
    - Real-time communication with rescue teams
-   - Resource needs reporting and status updates
-   - Family safety check-in and notification system

 4. **⏳ Non-approved Volunteer Interface**:
    - Registration and verification portal
-   - Skills assessment and training modules
    - Limited access to non-critical volunteer activities
    - Application status tracking and updates